Our Story

 Security Benefit Headquarters

-From our inception when assets could have been easily contained in a child’s bank, we’ve evolved into a leader in the U.S. retirement market with assets under management of $47.6 billion.1
+From our inception when assets could have been easily contained in a child’s bank, we’ve evolved into a leader in the U.S. retirement market with assets under management of more than $50 billion.1

 Our Legacy